This ultimate how to plan a trip guide will transform your destination daydreams into travel reality within just 15 easy-to-follow steps.

 No matter how you prefer to travel or how long you intend to travel, the planning process can always be broken down into 3 manageable sections.
 You will make life easier and less like your brain might explode.

-Plan, Book and Pack
+Plan, Book And Pack

 These 3 travel planning sections encompass the same repetitive processes we all follow, every time we travel.
 When we repeat them enough times, they become autonomous.

-Planning a trip in its most basic form: You plan your travel goals, you book the essentials, you pack your bags and you go.
+You plan your travel goals, you book the essentials, you pack your bags and you go.

 But even when taken back to basics, each travel planning section can be time consuming, frustrating and overwhelming.
 We know from first hand experience when planning multiple long term travel routes.